la2050/archive/_projects/2014/l-a-futures.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Learn” metrics?:
+    - >-
+      Percentage of community college students completing a certificate, degree, or transfer-related program in six years
+    - Youth unemployment and underemployment
+    - District-wide graduation rates
+    - HS student proficiency in English & Language Arts and Math
+    - Academic Performance Index scores
+    - College matriculation rates
+    - >-
+      Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher education institutions, and the workforce) (Dream Metric)
+    - >-
+      Industry diversity of employment goals, preparedness for new and future job roles, diverse generations impact on the products and services of the creative industry
   impact_metrics: >-
     L.A.
 Futures emboldens classroom learning by learning and life skill experiences with industry professionals in the classroom and at their places